muthukub/WFGY/ProblemMap/Atlas/adapter-runtime-modes-v1.md

 What this file is:
 - The first formal runtime-mode document for the Atlas adapter
 - A behavior guide for strict, teaching, repair-first, and compact routing
-- A stable mode-reference page for human and AI-facing usage
+- A stable mode-reference page for human-facing and AI-facing usage
+- A policy layer for choosing the right adapter behavior without breaking route-first discipline

 What this file is not:
-- Not the atlas core
+- Not the Atlas core
 - Not the full adapter contract
 - Not the full casebook
 - Not the full repair system